“Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God” Phil. 4:6

 Did you call the fire department? he asked

 Yes, of course!
 Should we leave?
 Should I go to my mom’s house?
-I didn’t even know if we could get out of our driveway because of the snow…..
+I didn’t ven know if we could get out of our driveway because of the snow….

 No, he said.
 You should be fine.
 You might want to call the power company.
 They need to come as well.

 Duh.
-I felt al little stupid.
+I felt al little stupid at that moment.
 We were fine.